wldtrvl/react-native-test-task/README.md

 - title becomes the name of the track
 - nav bar stays the same
-- create audio player ui + functionality (play/pause, next/previous track, time indicator)
+- create audio player ui + functionality (play/pause, next/previous track, time indicator) (lib: https://github.com/GetStream/react-native-audio-player)

 Clicking on any track should proceed to Screen 2.
 Make it possible to go to Screen 1 using an arrow.